Communications with Stakeholders

 Ultimate control of the company rests with the board of directors while the executive management is responsible for the operational management of the company.
 To achieve this, the board is responsible for establishing the objectives of the company and setting a philosophy for investments, performance and ethical standards.

 Although quarterly board meetings are arranged every year, additional meetings are called should circumstances require it.
-Seven board meetings were called during the 2014 financial year.
-In 2014, the chairman with the assistance of the company secretary, led a formal review of the effectiveness of the board and its committees.
+Six board meetings were called during the 2019 financial year.
+In 2019, the chairman with the assistance of the company secretary, led a formal review of the effectiveness of the board and its committees.

 Each director completed a detailed evaluation questionnaire and an analysis of the findings was presented to the board.
 There was agreement that the board was operating effectively.
 The results were positive and action plans were agreed upon where required.